Cantellated 24-cells

 In four-dimensional geometry, a cantellated 24-cell is a convex uniform 4-polytope, being a cantellation (a 2nd order truncation) of the regular 24-cell.

 There are 2 unique degrees of cantellations of the 24-cell including permutations with truncations.

 Cantellated 24-cell

 The cantellated 24-cell or small rhombated icositetrachoron is a uniform 4-polytope.
+Acronym: srico.

 The boundary of the cantellated 24-cell is composed of 24 truncated octahedral cells, 24 cuboctahedral cells and 96 triangular prisms.
 Together they have 288 triangular faces, 432 square faces, 864 edges, and 288 vertices.